Danish England

 cnut03

 Florence of Worcester alleges, s.a.
-1017, that it was “the perfidious ealdorman Eadric” who advised Cnut to outlaw the two Eadwigs.
+1017, that it was “the treacherous ealdorman Eadric” who advised Cnut to outlaw the two Eadwigs.
 Eadwig King of the Ceorls and Cnut were later reconciled, says Florence, but the ætheling Eadwig: “fell a victim to the treachery of those whom he had up to that time thought to be his best friends, and was in the same year, at the instance and command of King Cnut, unjustly slain.”
 In the previous year’s entry (i.e. s.a.
-1016), though, Florence had told a story in which Cnut asked Eadric to arrange the ætheling Eadwig’s death, but Eadric recommended: “a certain man named Æthelweard who could betray him to death easier than he himself could”.
+1016), Florence had told a story in which Cnut asked “the treacherous ealdorman Eadric” to arrange the ætheling Eadwig’s death, but Eadric recommended: “a certain man named Æthelweard who could betray him to death easier than he himself could”.
 Cnut summoned this Æthelweard, and promised him “all the honours and dignities of your fathers” if he killed Eadwig.
 To get Cnut off his back, Æthelweard agreed to “seek him out and slay him if possible”, but had no intention of doing so: “being descended from one of the noblest families in England.”
 This Æthelweard may be the one executed in 1017, whose father, Æthelmær the Stout, is referred to as “Ealdorman Æthelmær” by Florence.
 At any rate, Roger of Wendover, s.a.
 1017, claims that Æthelweard: “from affection for the youth [i.e. Eadwig], concealed him in a certain abbey, and thus saved him from death for a time.”
 William of Malmesbury makes no mention of the Æthelweard story, saying (GR II §180) that Eadwig “was driven from England by Eadric, at the command of Cnut”, and that after some considerable time wandering: “his body, as is often the case became affected by the anxiety of his mind, and he died in England, where he lay concealed after a clandestine return, and lies buried at Tavistock.”

 Florence of Worcester, s.a.
 1017, claims that Eadric advised Cnut to have Edmund Ironside’s sons, Edward and Edmund, murdered: “But thinking that his reputation would suffer if they were made away with in England, he [Cnut] sent them to the king of the Swedes to be put to death; who, although he was in league with him, would not comply with his request, but sent them to Solomon, king of the Hungarians, in order that they might be educated and their lives preserved.”
 Although the boys certainly did end-up in Hungary, it was not during Solomon’s reign, which did not begin until 1063.
 Stephen I (St Stephen) reigned from c.1000 to 1038.
 In the tale told by Geffrei Gaimar, Eadric, having had Edmund Ironside murdered, takes the boys (who are misnamed Edgar and Æthelred) from their mother and hands them over to Cnut at London.
 At this point in the story, Cnut beheads Eadric.
-It is Cnut’s wife, Emma, who advises the king to send the boys, “the right heirs of the land” (Line 4495), into exile.
+It is Cnut’s wife, Emma, who advises the king to send the boys, “the right heirs of the land” (line 4495), into exile.
 They are given to one Walgar, who raises them in Denmark.
 When they pass the age of twelve, Emma becomes aware of an English plot to bring them back, and overthrow Cnut.
-She tells her husband, who sets in motion a plan to: “maim them secretly, so they could never be cured” (Lines 4569–70).
-Walgar gets wind of Cnut’s intentions, and he sets-off with the lads to a place of safety: “in only five days he passed Russia, and came to the land of Hungary” (Lines 4583–84).
+She tells her husband, who sets in motion a plan to: “maim them secretly, so they could never be cured” (lines 4569–70).
+Walgar gets wind of Cnut’s intentions, and he sets-off with the lads to a place of safety: “in only five days he passed Russia, and came to the land of Hungary” (lines 4583–84).
 It appears that the pair actually spent some time in Russia – Adam of Bremen (II, 51): “his [Edmund Ironside’s] sons were condemned to exile in Russia.”

 — And then before the Kalends of August [1st August] the king commanded the widow of King Æthelred, Richard’s daughter, to be fetched for him to wife.